2008 United States House of Representatives elections in Minnesota

 The 2008 Minnesota U.S. House of Representatives elections took place on November 4, 2008.
-All 8 congressional seats that make up the state's delegation were contested.
-Representatives were elected for two-year terms; those elected served in the 111th United States Congress from January 4, 2009 until January 3, 2011.
+All eight congressional seats that make up the state's delegation were contested.
+Representatives were elected for two-year terms; those elected served in the 111th United States Congress from January 4, 2009, until January 3, 2011.

-The 2008 Presidential election, 2008 Senate election (for the seat held by Republican Norm Coleman), and 2008 Minnesota Legislature elections occurred on the same date, as well as many local elections and ballot initiatives.
+The 2008 presidential election, 2008 Senate election (for the seat held by Republican Norm Coleman), and 2008 Minnesota Legislature elections occurred on the same date, as did many local elections and ballot initiatives.

-The 110th congressional delegation from the U.S. state of Minnesota had 3 Republicans and 5 Democratic-Farmer-Labor Party members (DFLers).
+The 110th congressional delegation from the U.S. state of Minnesota had three Republicans and five Democratic-Farmer-Labor Party members (DFLers).
 Six were men; two were women.
 Three were freshmen in the 110th congress.
-The veterans ranged in experience from Jim Oberstar with 33 years of experience and the chairman of the Transportation Committee to John Kline with just four years of experience.
+The veterans ranged in experience from Jim Oberstar with 33 years of experience and the chairman of the Transportation Committee, to John Kline with just four years of experience.